-The mother of two was trying to raise awareness of the cancer, which, while uncommon for younger women, still strikes some at a young age.
+While ovarian cancer is uncommon for younger women, it still strikes some at a young age.
 About 90% of women who get this form of cancer are older than 40 years old, with the largest group age 60 and up, according to the CDC.

 “Historically, ovarian cancer has been called the silent killer,” says Dr. Nikki Neubauer, a gynecological oncologist at Advocate Good Samaritan Hospital in Downers Grove, Ill.
 “However, we now know that many women have some common symptoms, so identifying these symptoms is crucial in helping catch the cancer at an earlier stage, which may result in improved survival.”

 When caught early, about 94% of patients live longer than five years, according to The American Cancer Society.
 But in many cases, ovarian cancer isn’t diagnosed until later.

 So what signs and symptoms should women be aware of when it comes to this deadly form of cancer?

 - Abdominal bloating

 - Constipation or other changes in bowel habits

 - Urinary urgency or other changes in urination habits

 “I tell women I am concerned when they have symptoms that are new and persistent and don’t resolve with normal treatment options,” says Dr. Neubauer.
 “For example, when a woman goes to see her doctor about urinary urgency, they may give her antibiotics.
 If the urgency does not resolve itself with antibiotics, further investigation is required.
 In the end, women know their bodies best, so if you notice any of the above symptoms, you should bring them up with your physician.”

 health enews staff is a group of experienced writers from our Advocate Health Care and Aurora Health Care sites, which also includes freelance or intern writers.